thprfssr/danetiska.com/index.md

 The Danetian Academy is dedicated to preserving and promoting the Danetian language and culture, as well as other fields of knowledge, such as history, literature, science, and philosophy.
-It was founded on the idea that a people's language and memory are inseparable from their pursuit of knowledge.
-Danetia's heritage can only thrive when placed in dialogue with the broader world of human thought.
-The Academy publishes dictionaries, essays, critical studies, and creative works to share the Danetian heritage with the world.
+The Academy publishes dictionaries, essays, critical studies, and creative works to bring the Danetian heritage to life.